BasemNasr/ExpenseTrackerLite/README.md

 ### Dashboard Screen
 - Welcome message with profile image
-- Summary cards showing total balance, income, and expenses
+- Summary cards showing total balance, income, and expenses (with distinct styling)
-- Filter chips (This Month, Last 7 Days, All)
+- Filter chips (This Month, Last 7 Days, All) with visual highlighting
 - Paginated expense list with load more functionality
+- Delete buttons for each expense item
+- Export buttons (CSV/PDF) with loading states
 - Floating Action Button to add new expense
+- Smooth animations and transitions

 ### Add Expense Screen
 - Category selection with icons
 - Amount input with currency symbol
 - Currency dropdown with autocomplete (fetched from API)
-- Income/Expense type selection
+- Income/Expense type selection dropdown
 - Date picker
 - Save button with validation
+- Smooth screen transitions

 ## 🔧 API Integration